tupleapp/pair-programming-guide/_pages/external-resources.md

 layout: default
 title: Great External Resources
 permalink: /links
-meta: A collection of links to high-quality writing about pair programming on the web
+meta: A collection of links to high-quality writing (and podcasts) about pair programming.
 ---

 # Great External Resources